 - Cables must have a backup length of 1% to 3% (laid in a snake-crawling pattern);

 - It is forbidden to lay backup cables in a looped (spiral or spring) pattern;

 - When placing new cables next to operating cables, measures must be taken not to damage the operating cables, etc.

 When designing a factory – workshop, the investors should learn all factory construction regulations to be able to control and ensure the design – construction quality of the project.

 Technical regulations on fire safety

-— The copyright of the article on the delco-construction.com website belongs to DELCO® Construction.
-Please do not copy or edit any images or content without the written consent of DELCO®. —
+— The article is prepared by DELCO® Construction’s content team.
+Copyright of the article on the website delco-construction.com belongs to DELCO® Construction.
+Please not copy or edit any content without written consent from DELCO®. —